giantswarm/rfc/proxy-support/README.md

 During the initial bootstrap phase of the `MC`, there isn't the entire App Platform running.
 For that reason it's required to define the proxy configuration multiple times.

+Following components are applied as helm-charts with a proxy configuration:

+- `cert-manager` in `namespace/kube-system`
+- `kyverno-policies-connectivity` (this `clusterPolicy` mutate each `pod` and inject the cluster-specific proxy configuration)

 #### after all controllers/operators are in place

 After the initial bootstrap is done and all GiantSwarm specific controllers and operators are in place to treat the `MC` as a `WC`, [`cluster-apps-operator`] will take over the handling of the installation specific proxy configuration.